-We’ve got traditional options for you, Creole favorites, Japanese, Indian, Israeli culinary options, and more to choose from.
-One of New Orleans’ many culinary traditions is Reveillon, a Creole multi-course meal created to celebrate Christmas.
-Almost 50 restaurants participate in the Reveillon dinners, which last from December 1-31.
-Here’s a look at what’s on the menu.
-Check Open Table or call the restaurant for reservations.
+We’ve got traditional options for you, Creole favorites, Japanese, Indian, Middle Eastern, and more to choose from.
+One of New Orleans’ many culinary traditions is Réveillon, a Creole multi-course meal created to celebrate Christmas.
+Almost 50 restaurants participate in the Réveillon dinners, which last from Dec.
+1-31.

 New Orleans Restaurants Open on Christmas Day

-Broussard’s, 12 p.m. to 6:30 p.m. — Celebrate the holidays in one of the loveliest dining rooms in the French Quarter.
-However, be aware that there is usually a waiting list.
+Broussard’s, 10 a.m. to 9 p.m. — Celebrate the holidays in one of the loveliest dining rooms in the French Quarter with a special four-course dinner menu on Christmas day.

 Domenica, 11 a.m. to 11 p.m. — Prix-fixe Italian and seafood dishes bring a European flair to the holidays.
 The menu also includes a few Domenica classics.

-Hard Rock Café, 12 p.m. to 11 p.m. — Start your Christmas celebration with Hard Rock in the French Quarter.
+Hard Rock Café, noon to 11 p.m. — Start your Christmas celebration with Hard Rock in the French Quarter.

 Lüke Restaurant, 7 a.m. to 11 p.m. — Serving the original breakfast, lunch, and dinner menu in addition to a special Christmas menu.

-Morton’s Steakhouse New Orleans, 2 p.m. to 9 p.m. — Enjoy a decadent meal of steak and potatoes.
+Morton’s Steakhouse New Orleans, 2 p.m. to 9 p.m. — Treat yourself to a decadent meal of steak and potatoes.

-Nirvana Indian Cuisine, 5:30 p.m. to 10 p.m. — Samosas and curry make for a nice change of pace for your holiday dinner.
+Nirvana Indian Cuisine, 5:30 p.m. to 10 p.m. — Expand your palate with samosas and curry for your holiday dinner.

-Olde NOLA Cookery, 11:30 a.m. to 1 a.m. — It’s the sister restaurant to Oceana Grill.
+Olde NOLA Cookery, 11:00 a.m. to 2 a.m. — Olde NOLA Cookery is the sister restaurant to Oceana Grill.
 Visit one or both on Christmas day!

-Roosevelt Hotel 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet with plenty of different foods to choose from.
+Roosevelt Hotel, 10:30 a.m. to 2 p.m. — The Roosevelt’s annual, traditional Christmas brunch buffet has plenty of different foods to choose from.